 There are several techniques to model the impact of network operations, each with its own advantages and disadvantages.
 The suitability of each technique therefore, depends on the context of the project.
 Austroads (2010) reviewed the suitability of the different modelling techniques.
 To model traffic diversion impacts, the modelling technique needs to have network assignment capability (i.e. user equilibrium assignment) and the capability to adequately model the impact of treatment options to be tested.
 For most LATM measures, they involve restriction of movements or speed limitations.
 Network assignment software would be a practical option, given that it is simple to set-up and run.
-EMME, CUBE and VISUM are specific network assignment software to properly model impacts of traffic diversion.
+EMME, CUBE and VISUM are specific network assignment software that can be used.
+More complicated treatments may require microsimulation or macrosimulation software to properly model impacts of traffic diversion.
 For example bus priority signals are dynamic measures that could not be readily modelled without simulation.
 It should be noted that microsimulation and macrosimulation models tend to be time and resource-hungry (especially microsimulation) but do allow unique areas of investigation and variation.
 The realistic graphical output is an advantage for consultation.
 VISSIM, AIMSUN and PARAMICS are specific microsimulation software and SATURN is an example of a macrosimulation software.